Zuko: Book One: Water

 In the first season, Zuko is introduced as the main antagonist, the exiled son of Fire Lord Ozai who is attempting to capture Avatar Aang in hopes of reclaiming his honor.
 Throughout the season he pursues the Avatar, at times both helped and hindered by his uncle, Iroh.
 Zuko competes in his quest against Zhao, an ambitious Fire Nation admiral who is also attempting to capture the Avatar for political gain.
 When Zhao captures Aang, Zuko disguises himself as "The Blue Spirit" and rescues Aang from Zhao's fortress to prevent him from accomplishing his goal.
 Later, Zuko escapes an assassination attempt plotted by Zhao.
 During the invasion of the Northern Water Tribe, Zuko captures Aang, but both nearly die in a snowstorm before they are rescued by Aang's friends, Katara and Sokka.
 Zuko encounters Zhao and attacks him, but Aang, in the Avatar State, abducts Zhao before the fight is concluded.
 Zuko attempts to save Zhao from Aang, but Zhao is too proud to accept Zuko's help.
 Zuko survives the battle with help from Iroh, who betrayed Zhao to protect the ocean and moon spirits.
-In retaliation for Iroh's betrayal and Zuko's failure to capture the Avatar, Ozai assigns Zuko's psychopathic younger sister Azula to capture Zuko and Iroh.
+In retaliation for Iroh's betrayal and Zuko's failure to capture the Avatar, Ozai assigns Zuko's younger sister Azula to capture Zuko and Iroh.

 Book Two: Earth

-In the second season, Zuko and Iroh travel the Earth Kingdom as impoverished refugees, pursued by Azula.
+In the second season, Zuko and Iroh travel the Earth Kingdom disguised as impoverished refugees, pursued by Azula.
 After briefly quarreling and parting ways with Iroh, Zuko reunites with his uncle against Azula.
 After Azula wounds Iroh, Zuko nurses Iroh back to health and Iroh teaches Zuko the rare firebending technique of redirecting lightning.
 Zuko and Iroh travel to the walled city of Ba Sing Se and find employment at a tea shop in the slums.
 Zuko reluctantly adapts to his new life until he learns of Aang's presence in Ba Sing Se and attempts to steal Aang's pet bison Appa.
 However, Iroh convinces Zuko to abandon his quest and let Appa go.
 Azula infiltrates the city to stage a coup and arranges a trap for Zuko and Iroh.
 Imprisoned together with Aang's friend Katara, Zuko is rescued alongside her by Aang and Iroh, only to be convinced by Azula to betray Iroh, Katara and the Avatar and finally regain his honor.
-In the resulting fight, Aang is mortally wounded, though later revived by Katara, and Iroh is arrested for helping Aang, Katara escapes from the conquered city with Aang.
+In the resulting fight, Aang is mortally wounded, though later revived by Katara, Iroh is arrested for helping Aang, and Katara escapes from the conquered city with Aang.